HR analytics is the practice of using data to inform HR decision-making.

 HR analytics is the practice of using data to inform HR decision-making

-It involves gathering, analysing, and interpreting data related to HR metrics, such as employee engagement, turnover rates, and compensation, to help organisations make more informed decisions.
+It involves gathering, analysing, and interpreting data related to HR metrics, such as employee engagement benefits, turnover rates, and compensation, to help organisations make more informed decisions.

 Organisations can use HR analytics to identify trends and patterns and make data-driven decisions that can significantly impact employee experience.

 HR analytics is pivotal in enhancing the employee experience by offering data-driven employee insights into every lifecycle stage.
-The employee experience encompasses all employee interactions with an organisation, from recruitment and onboarding to development, DEX, performance management, and retention.
+The employee experience encompasses all employee interactions with an organisation, from recruitment and onboarding to development, digital employee experience, performance management, and retention.

 What are the benefits of HR Analytics